eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/dcp.profiles.md

 makes it almost impossible to reach a sufficient level of interoperability.
 Profiles of the DCP specification help narrow down those possibilities.

-The DCP working group defines two basic profiles, each of which is referenced by an alias.
+This specification defines two profiles, which are referenced by an alias.

 ## DCP profile definitions